Norbi0801/program-verify/README.md

 port of another phase) and the outputs it produces.
 This allows tooling such as the `llm-compiler` to reconstruct dependency graphs and prepare the minimal execution context for every step.

+`v4.0.0` adds a dedicated resource catalog.
+Specifications can declare reusable resources once and then attach them to individual mini-program phases, making dependencies explicit for orchestrators and deployment tooling.

 Older documents can continue to target `v1.0.0`; both schemas are listed in `version_map.yaml`.

 - --------------------------------------------------------------------------------------------------------------------